vkolev/PyiUpdater/docs/index.rst

 What is PyiUpdater?
 ~~~~~~~~~~~~~~~~~~~

 In its simplest form PyiUpdater is a collection of modules, when used together, makes its super simple to add auto-update functionality to your app.
-Support for patch updates are included out of the box :)
+Support for patch updates are included out of the box :) Also uses gzip compression on update manifest.

 A high level break down of the framework consists of 3 parts.